 Facts About Kenya You Should Know

 Enjoy some interesting facts about Kenya while learning history of this holiday destination.If you plan holidays to Africa, Kenya is definitely worth of visit!
 Beside of having some of the best national parks and beaches in Africa, it has also its own charm, customs and very interesting history.
-Here are some facts which will tell you why Kenya holidays overpass easily any usual destination in the world.
+Here are some facts which will tell you why Kenya holidays overpass easily any usual destinations in the world.

 1, Kenya athletes are the best in the world!
 This is one of the best facts about Kenya; Country’s most popular slogan (at least in beach resorts along the coast), but also in Nairobi is “Pole Pole” which means slowly, slowly.
 The general African saying is: There is no hurry in Africa and Kenyans love to mention it in every occasion.
 Perhaps it is is the hot climate in Kenya.

 2, You can listen to the most famous Kenyan music song “Hakuna Matata” in animated movie – The Lion King.
 I guess everyone have heard of the famous movie “The Lion King” and the Kenyan song Hakuna Matata, which means “No problem”.
 The rhythmic melody is very catchy and it is very popular music.
 If you travel for holidays to Africa, I bet you will hear this song.